 The Gingee Fort stands on three hillocks –

 These three hillocks are connected by some bastions and gateways that provide access to some inner parts of the fort complex.
 The walls of the fort are 13 km (8.1 miles) high, and the fort is at a total height of 800 feet (240 m).
 It has total 400 stairs to climb.

 It has various elements like –

-The fort lies on a hill (that takes visitors an hour or so to climb) in Villupuram District, 160 kilometres from the state capital, Chennai, and is close to the Union Territory of Puducherry.
+The fort lies on a hill (that takes visitors an hour or so to climb) in Villupuram District, 160 kilometers from the state capital, Chennai, and is close to the Union Territory of Puducherry.
 Puducherry (or Pondicherry) is well connected to cities across India as well as other parts of the world.
-The city can be reached by air, rail or road.
+The city can be reached by air, rail, or road.

 The ‘’most impregnable fortress in India’’ as called by the great Maratha warrior Shivaji, the Gingee Fort is built in such a strategic location in Villupuram, Tamil Nadu, that makes it extremely difficult to invade.
 Constructed in the 16th century by the Vijayanagara Empire, the fort was abandoned in the 19th century and now is mostly visited by locals because of its starring in many movies.

 The fort was made by the Cholas and was captured by the Maratha kingdom.
 It was captured by Mughals in 1690 who surrendered it to the Nawabs of Karnataka in 1698 under the Mughals and was then captured by the French in 1750 and British in 1761.

 There are about 244 villages in Gingee taluka.